Richard-Byers/manage-my-cloud/manage-my-cloud-backend/README.md

   - GOOGLE_CREDENTIALS_JSON=
   - "SPRING_PROFILES_ACTIVE=docker"

-then build the docker container using ```docker-build -t manage-my-cloud .``` and then run the following command:
+then build the docker container using ```docker build -t manage-my-cloud .``` and then run the following command:

 ### ```docker-compose up -d```